CellMigrationLab/zebrafish-FDM-molds/design_files/stl/README.md

 # STL Files (`.stl`)

 This folder contains the STL files for the zebrafish embryo molds.
 STL files describe the mesh geometry of the model and are the most common format for 3D printing.
-These are the files most users will want to download and slice directly.

 ## Files
 - **`zfish-mold-stamp/stemlock/stem-D13.stl`** → Mold with 13 mm diameter, designed for 14 mm coverslip plates.